-A past BBC report on Your Paintings (the previous incarnation of Art UK) featured a quote from a member of the public, which has stuck with me from day one of the Art UK project: ‘art isn’t a regular part of my life – BBC is’.
-This was the challenge we faced moving away from a BBC-hosted site: how do we make Art UK part of people’s ‘regular lives’?
-In terms of content, we knew that our partnership with the BBC would remain and we could still rely on them to bring in traffic at a subject level, but in terms of technology we needed to make sure that the site was as user friendly and enjoyable as possible.
+A past BBC report on Your Paintings (the previous incarnation of Art UK) featured a quote from a member of the public, which has stuck with me: 'art isn't a regular part of my life – BBC is'.
+This was the challenge we faced moving away from a BBC-hosted site: how do we make Art UK part of people's 'regular lives'?
+In terms of content, we knew that our partnership with the BBC would remain and we could still rely on them to bring in traffic, but in terms of technology, we needed to make sure that the new site was as user-friendly and enjoyable as possible.

 The aim of Art UK has always been to make sure we retain the BBC audience, whilst simultaneously broadening our audience even further.
 This meant that when carrying out user testing we knew we had to talk to existing Your Paintings users, plus those who had never used Your Paintings before.

 In August 2015 we invited a sample of Your Paintings users to help us concept test Art UK.
 This proved valuable, as we got initial thoughts on messaging that influenced the structure and design.
 For example, the word 'categories' was felt to be too austere, so we came to the conclusion to use the word 'topic'.
 Also we found that the phrase 'famous artists' was controversial, so this was amended to 'popular artists'.

 One of the main requests from collections for the new site was to encourage people to go and visit the works of art, and luckily 78% of those we spoke to in the groups felt that the site was designed with this in mind.
 Overall it was a thoroughly useful day and helped us to shape the beta version of the site.